WellthCare

 The Drug Formulary: Tiers and Levels

-Every standard plan uses a formulary, which is a tiered list of covered medications.
+Every standard plan uses a formulary — a tiered list of covered medications.
 The tiers determine your copay or coinsurance:

 • Tier 1 (Generic Drugs): Lowest cost.
 Usually a $10–15 copay.
 These are off-patent medications with lower prices.

 • Tier 2 (Preferred Brand Drugs): Moderate cost.
-Copays are higher, often $30-50.
-These are brand-name medications the plan has negotiated a discount on.
+Copays are higher, often $30–50.
+These are brand-name drugs the plan has negotiated a discount on.

 • Tier 3 (Non-Preferred Brand Drugs): Higher cost.
 Coinsurance (e.g., 40–50%) or a high flat copay.
 These are brand-name drugs not on the preferred list.